gamma-opt/DecisionProgramming.jl/docs/src/examples/used-car-buyer.md

 add_node!(diagram, DecisionNode("T", [], ["no test", "test"]))
 ```

-### Test's Outcome
+### Test's outcome

-The second chance node, $R$, has nodes $O$ and $T$ in its information set, and three states describing the situations of no test being done, and the test declaring the car to be a lemon or a peach.
+The second chance node $R$ has nodes $O$ and $T$ in its information set, and three states describing the situations of no test being done, and the test declaring the car to be a lemon or a peach.

 ```julia
 add_node!(diagram, ChanceNode("R", ["O", "T"], ["no test", "lemon", "peach"]))
 ```

-### Purchace Decision
+### Purchace decision
 The purchase decision represented by node $A$ is added as follows.
 ```julia
 add_node!(diagram, DecisionNode("A", ["R"], ["buy without guarantee", "buy with guarantee", "don't buy"]))